French envoy to US backs Iran-Renault deal

-Gérard Araud had repeatedly supported the landmark nuclear deal, AKA the Joint Comprehensive Plan of Action (JCPOA), in recent weeks, IRNA reported.
+Gérard Araud had repeatedly supported the landmark nuclear deal, AKA the Joint Comprehensive Plan of Action (JCPOA), in recent weeks.

 Apart from its long record with the European troika, the JCPOA is a fruit of long difficult talks, continuing at least from November 2013 to July 2015, i.e. 20 months.